Xunius/Menotexport/README.md

 ## Installation

-- For Linux (or Mac), download the zip and unzip to any folder.
+- Command line or GUI usage on Linux or Mac or Win, download the zip and unzip to any folder.
 Make sure you have all the dependencies listed below and Python 2.7.

-- For Windows, only need to get the `Menotexport-win64.zip` file.
+- For Windows specific GUI, only need to get the `Menotexport-win64.zip` file.
 Download from dropbox:
 - https://www.dropbox.com/s/64267kqvmlemaz8/menotexport-win64.rar?dl=0